 Alcoholics Anonymous is a global support network for people with alcohol addiction.
 Many people join voluntarily, while others are court ordered to attend meetings.
 The philosophy of the program is the 12 steps of AA.
 However, there are groups who adapt the steps to fit the preferences of non-religious membership.

 Specifically, the purpose of the group is to provide an ongoing network of support to help members refrain from drinking.
-Meetings are held regularly and frequently.
+Alcoholics Anonymous meetings are held regularly and frequently throughout the U.S. including here in Asheville, NC.
 Moreover, it’s customary for each member to have a sponsor, someone who has successfully remained sober and can provide advice to the newer individual.
 Sponsors act as a guide and mentor throughout the program.